Sbussiso/sourcebox-packman/README.md

 A pack is an organized package containing all of your uploaded data.

 - packs are passed to chat models and vector storage to perform Retrieval Augmented Generation from your own personailized data stored in packs.
 - There are two kinds of packs on the SourceBox platform.
-Regular packs and code packs.
+Regular packs and code packs. regular packs are storage boxes for most common files.
+Code packs are storage boxes for code and code related files.

 Packs (regular):
 - local files